 How to Record Accreditation

-The University currently delivered 226 programmes which are accredited by a range of professional, statutory and regulatory bodies (PSRBs).
-A list of all programmes will be available shortly.
+The University currently delivers over 300 programmes which are accredited by a range of professional, statutory and regulatory bodies (PSRBs).

-Should you require confirmation of an accredited programme please contact [staff member in quick links].
+Should you require confirmation of an accredited programme please contact Karen Robertson.

 Programme accreditation is recorded in MyCampus.
-The information held is reviewed periodically and the School Quality Officer and named programme contacts are invited to check and update the entries for their School.
+The information held is reviewed periodically and the School/RI are invited to check and update the entries for their area.

-It is the responsibility of the School Quality Officer to report newly accredited programmes to the Senate Office.
+It is the responsibility of the School/RI to report newly accredited programmes to the Senate Office.

 Formal reports and/or letters confirming accreditation, and any associated action plan should be routinely copied to the Senate Office (Karen.Robertson@glasgow.ac.uk) by the named contact.